KyuMinYoo/Atm_controller/README.md

 The purpose of this project is to implement a simple ATM.

-How to clone this project:
+# Installation

-copy and paste this command in a command prompt
+clone this repositoy

 git clone https://github.com/KyuMinYoo/Atm_controller.git

-The components:
+# The components

-1. testfile.txt: original test file that is manually edited by users for testing.
+1. testfile.txt: original account information text file that is manually edited by users for testing.

 2. file_copy.py: It creates a duplicate of the test file for other files to interact and change balance.
    The name of the duplicate is testfile_copy.txt.